nihalpasham/Rusty_CryptoAuthLib/README.md

 standard Serial EEPROM I2C interface specifications.

 The ATECC608A is a command-based device which receives commands from the system, executes those commands, and then returns a result or error code.
-Within this document, the following nomenclature is used to describe the various commands:
 * **Security Commands:**
-Described in Section Security Commands.
 This group of commands generally access the EEPROM space and/or perform cryptographic computation.
-These commands are indicated with a special font in this document (e.g. GenDig) and are available from all interfaces.
 * **Cryptographic Commands:**
 This subset of the security commands includes all the ECC commands which access the hardware ECC accelerator (GenKey, Sign, ECDH, and Verify) and the SHA commands which access the